creativepsyco/creativepsyco.github.com/source/_posts/2014-08-11-facebook-does-it-again-cheating-dalvik.markdown

 Since this post went live it triggered quite a discussion [HN][hn].

 *Just to clarify before you start bashing me in the comments.
 I knew about FB doing the LinearAlloc buffer thing when they had released the patch.
 However, there are other solutions [out there][dex] to fix this issue, and Facebook did not try adopting any of them, their reasons for not adopting it are not that convincing, AFAIK from a software development perspective.*

+**Also LinearAlloc!=dex method count**
+*I should have been more explicit about this, however having too many methods and deep interface hierarchies within a single DEX file does amount to [exceeding the Linear allocation buffer](https://code.google.com/p/android/issues/detail?id=22586)*

 Recently I found this crash trace in my phone: